-Worldwide, we shifted from in-person gatherings to virtual ones.
-From in-office working to working at home, from restaurant dining to parkside picnics.
-From a sense of spontaneity to a newfound need for caution.
+Worldwide, we’ve shifted from in-person gatherings to virtual ones.
+From in-office working to working at home, from restaurant dining to parkside picnics; from a sense of spontaneity to a newfound need for caution.

 This shift, while ongoing, has had notable impacts on the world of branding and design.

 With global internet use skyrocketing, and lockdowns affecting how businesses connect with their consumers, the need for ecommerce rocked traditional retail businesses.
-But if we’ve learned anything from this year, it’s that humans are adaptable as hell.
-And this year’s logos indeed reflect that.
+But if we’ve learned anything from last year, it’s that humans are adaptable as hell.
+And this year’s logos will indeed reflect that.

 Not only was there a rise in new online businesses, but we saw an entirely new set of niche businesses arise over the course of 2020, notably in the cleaning/sanitization field, facemasks, and food delivery, creating a demand for new symbol choices and squeaky clean color palettes.

-In our first logo trends report, we’re going to dive deep into the trends we’re seeing from Looka customers designing their own logos, parallelled with some of the biggest rebrands, logo updates, and new logos of the year.
+In this 2021 logo trends report, we’ve based our predictions on the trends we’re seeing from Looka customers designing their own logos, parallel with some of the biggest rebrands and recent logo updates.
 In this report you’ll find:

-- An analysis of the budding logo styles for 2020
+- An analysis of the budding logo trends for 2021

 Trends don’t happen in isolation.
 They are the effect of a broader context.
 This year’s top logo styles show how a global phenomenon, like a pandemic, made waves in the world of branding and logo design.

-If we’ve learned anything from this year, it’s that humans are adaptable as hell.
-And this year’s logos indeed reflect that.
-With millions of consumers migrating to online shopping for things they’d traditionally purchase in-store, the need for highly versatile logos swept 2020.
+With millions of consumers migrating to online shopping for things they’d traditionally purchase in-store, 2021 will see the need for highly versatile logos.